SSSD/sssd.io/src/contrib/architecture.rst

 Monitor
     The monitor is the main SSSD process ``sssd``.
-It's purpose is to start and stop requested backends and responders and as the name suggest, it also monitors their state and restarts them if they suddenly stops.
+It's purpose is to start and stop requested backends and responders and as the name suggest, it also monitors their state and restarts them if they suddenly stop.

 Tools
     These are utility tools that can be used to monitor SSSD's status and